zsadov1/Profile-Generator/README.md

 node index.js

-The user is propmpted with thier Github username, after which they are asked to pick their favortie color below(yellow, orange, red, green, pink, teal).
+The user is propmpted with their Github username, after which they are asked to pick their favortie color below(yellow, orange, red, green, pink, teal).

 License Copyright (c) 2020 Zachary Sadovszky